Plain Pocketbook

 Life Cycle

 Males release sperm directly into water.
 Females downstream siphon sperm into the gill chamber, where eggs are fertilized.
-Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish — in this species, white crappie, sauger, bluegill, yellow perch, and more.
-The tiny mussel eventually breaks away and floats to the bottom of the stream, and the cycle repeats.
+Eggs mature into larvae (called glochidia), which discharge into the water and attach to host fish — in this species, white crappie, sauger, bluegill, yellow perch, and several more.

 Title